manasamythripedapenki-wq/ALU-Design-/README.md

-# ALU-Design-
-8-bit ALU design using verilog
+# 8-bit ALU Design using Verilog

+## Operations
+- Addition
+- Subtraction
+- AND
+- OR
+- XOR
+- NOT

+## Tools Used
+- Verilog HDL
+- EDA Playground